 For one of the best reds, choose from the Veneto region and keep your eyes open for the Valpolliccella (Corvina) and Merlot for reds, and Soave and Pinot Grigio for whites.
 Not to mention the world-famous prosecco!
 Wineries to keep in mind are Masi, Bolla and Quintarelli Giuseppe.

 Another great region for red wine is Umbria.
 This region is known for its sweet Sagrantino, Merlot and Sangiovese.
 If you’re into white, Grechetto and Trebbiano are the local production.
 Arnaldo Caprai, Perticaia, Lungarotti are all great wineries to remember!

 Piedmont is yet another world-famous wine region, and they have a great mix of reds and whites.
 They’re famous for the Nebbiolo, Barbera and Dolcetto for reds and the Arneis, Cortese (Gave) and Moscato D’Asti for whites.
 Wineries to remember are Marchesi di Barolo, Ceretto and Braida.

-Whether you’re ready to put your Italian wine-ordering skills to the test, or you’re still feeling a little shaky on the basics (understandable—there’s a lot to think about!), come join us on our Trastevere by Night: Evening Food & Wine Tasting Experience.
+Whether you’re ready to put your Italian wine-ordering skills to the test, or you’re still feeling a little shaky on the basics (understandable—there’s a lot to think about!), come join us on our Trastevere by Night: Gourmet Food & Wine Tasting Experience.
 You’ll learn about some of our all-time favorite Italian wines, and even try several of them for yourself so you can come back to Italy with all the knowledge you need to order wine like a local!